curecurse/100-days-of-coding/README.md

 **Language:** HTML / CSS
 **Progress:** Finish the Applied Accessibility of Responsive Web Design.
 **New Learnings:** `accesskey` attribute to specify a shortcut key to activate or bring focus to an element and make screen reader navigation easier with the `header`, `nav`, `footer` landmark.

+**Day 7 August 6, 2019**

+**Language:** HTML / CSS
+**Progress:** Finish  of Responsive Web Design.
+**New Learnings:**
+`fr` sets the column or row to a fraction of the available space `auto` sets the column or row to the width or height of its content automatically, `%` adjusts the column or row to the percent width of its container.
+`grid-gap` places gap on grids
+`grid-template-areas` group cells of your grid together into an area and give the area a custom name.
+You can place an item in your custom area by referencing the name you gave it, you can use the `grid-area`property on an item like this: